 Then, I saw more and more influencers on my feed rocking a slightly different silhouette—less of a sweater sleeve, more of a turtleneck scarf, if you will.
 The look resembled a super-cropped sweater, with the neckline and sleeves fully intact but the bodice cut just above the cleavage.
 This definitely appealed to me more, although I still didn’t believe the piece was wearable enough to really catch on.

 As a large-chested gal, I was also skeptical about how this would go paired with cleavage.
-I’d only seen it on model-sized influencers, and I wondered if it would look a bit ~inappropriate~ paired with 36Es poking out underneath.
+I’d only seen it on model-sized influencers and I wondered if it would look a bit ~inappropriate~ paired with 34Gs poking out underneath.
 However, I’m glad to say I was wrong; I felt really cute in my sweater sleeves when I wore them out and about, paired with a plain white tank underneath.
 I also got a ton of compliments, and not nearly as many “WTF happened to your sweater?”s as I expected.

-No matter what name you call it (I’m sticking with turtleneck sleeves or half-sweater, I think), there’s no denying that this is a trend worth trying this season, and one I intend to wear all the way into 2021.
-If you feel the same, read on for a few shoppable options below, all of which (of course) have completely different names.
+No matter what name you call it (I’m sticking with sweater sleeves or knit boleros, depending on whether or not they have a front), there’s no denying that this is a trend worth trying this season—and one I intend to wear all the way into 2022.

 Our mission at STYLECASTER is to bring style to the people, and we only feature products we think you’ll love as much as we do.
 Please note that if you purchase something by clicking on a link within this story, we may receive a small commission of the sale.